-The Basic Financial Statements are prepared using the full accrual basis of accounting.
-They consist of 3 statements.
-The first is the Statement of Net Position.
-Assets and liabilities are classified between current and long-term.
+Broad River Water Authority's basic financial statements consist of three statements prepared using the full accrual basis of accounting.
+The Statement of Net Position presents the assets and liabilities, which are classified between current and long-term.
 This statement provides a summary of the Authority's investments in assets and obligations to creditors.
 Liquidity and financial flexibility can be evaluated using the information contained in this statement.

-The next statement is the Statement of Revenues, Expenses, and Changes in Net Position.
-This statement is used in evaluating whether the Authority has recovered all of its costs through revenues.
+The Statement of Revenues, Expenses, and Changes in Net Position is used in evaluating whether the Authority has recovered all of its costs through revenues.
 Its information is used in determining credit worthiness.

-The final required statement is the Statement of Cash Flows.
-This statement reports cash inflows and outflows in the following categories: operating, investing, and financing activities.
+The Statement of Cash Flows reports cash inflows and outflows in the following categories: operating, investing, and financing activities.
 Based on this data, the user can determine the sources of cash, and the change in cash.

-The Notes to the Financial Statements explain in detail some of the data contained in those statements and should be read in conjunction with the statements.

-Notes to the Financial Statements - The notes provide additional information that is essential to a full understanding of the data provided in the financial statements.
-The notes to the financial statements begin on page 14 of this report.
+The next section of the basic financial statements is the notes, which explain in detail some of the data contained in those statements and should be read in conjunction with the statements.
+The notes provide additional information that is essential to a full understanding of the data provided in the financial statements.
+The notes to the financial statements begin on page 15 of this report.